 - Kosher salt and pepper.

-How to Cook NY Strip Steak in Cast Iron
+Cooking the Steak in Cast Iron

 - Pre-heat a cast iron pan in the oven for 15 minutes (or a heavy bottom pan)- You want the heavy bottom pan you are using to be really hot when you sear the steaks.
 I prefer using cast iron for this recipe but any heavy bottom pan will work.